golkit1/function_utility/README.md

 You can save different presets on the device.

+Please email me at omer1789@gmail.com for any question or ideas for improvements.

 Thanks to all cycling 74' community for helping and sharing their knowledge!